 This is the first of the books set in this world that credited both David and his wife, Leigh, with authorship.
 I understand she contributed to the previous ten books as well, but the publishers pushed back on presenting two authors until the time this one was published, believing it would decrease sales.
 Readers, they believed, preferred individual authors.
 I'm glad she ultimately got credit for her contributions, even though it had stayed in the background for a long time.

-As an aside, if readers have a general bias it is a bias for good books.
+As an aside, if readers have a general bias, it is a bias for good books.

-I was pleased to see Belgarath the Sorcerer, with the exception of the prologue and epilogue, was written in the first person.
+I was pleased to see "Belgarath the Sorcerer," with the exception of the prologue and epilogue, was written in the first person.
 I love a good first-person book sometimes and this one did not disappoint.
 Especially coming from Belgarath - a man who had a nearly mythic stature in the two five-book series, often referred to as 'Ancient Belgarath' or 'Holy Belgarath' due to his thousands-of-years of age, his influence, and his powers.

 Some of the key events in this novel were alluded to throughout the Belgariad and the Malloreon.
 It was refreshing to get to read about that world and those characters again.
 It had been nearly a year since I finished the Belgariad and the Malloreon (and around twenty years since my first read of the two series) and I had missed them.
 In terms of what this book offers that the Belgariad and Malloreon don't, it explores more closely several relationships and provides accounts for several epic events that each had ripple effects for thousands of years.

 I was intrigued by the development of the relationship between Belgarath and his daughter, Polgara.
-They had a rough start and I hadn't expected that due to their later closeness in the other books I've read.
+They had a rough start, and I hadn't expected that due to their later closeness in the other books I've read.
 Also of particular interest to me was his relationship with Poledra, his wife, who he loses during the book and responds with devastation in a very human way.
 It takes him a dozen years or so to pull himself together again and is ultimately nudged to do so largely by his master's admonishment.
 His master was, and had been for the overwhelming majority of Belgarath's life, Aldur, one of seven gods in this world the events take place in.

 Belzedar, another disciple of Aldur who learned under Belgarath for a time, was friends with Belgarath initially but, later, is drawn away by the power of the Orb of Aldur, a magical stone that had truly remarkable powers.

 One of the incredible things the Orb of Aldur does is documented in this book.
 The god Torak uses it to crack the world.
 This causes oceans to replace land and vice versa, creates new mountain ranges, and wipes out half of the world's population in the process.
-The Orb wasn't pleased with this use of its power, though, and destroyed one of Torak's hands and burned one side of his face in a fire that simply wouldn't go out.
+The Orb wasn't pleased with this use of its power, though, and destroyed one of Torak's hands and burned one side of his face in a fire that simply would never go out.

 Sometime later, Belgarath and a small group of advocates get encouraged to take the bold step of infiltrating Torak's castle to steal Aldur's Orb back.
 It is shortly after they pull this off that Belgarath learns that Belzedar had betrayed Aldur and the other disciples of Aldur in allying himself with Torak.